 Introductory Spanish is offered in middle school.
 Spanish 1, 2, 3, and 4 are offered in high school.

-Physical education, fine arts, language and technology electives are offered in middle school on a six-week rotation.
+Physical education, fine arts, language, and technology electives taken by middle school students each week.

-Physical education, fine arts, language and technology electives are offered in high school on a twelve-week (trimester) rotation.
+Physical education, fine arts, language, and technology electives are offered to high school students each trimester.

-Honors programs in English (American Literature and British Literature) are offered for juniors and seniors.
+Honors programs in English (American Literature and British Literature) are sometimes offered for juniors and seniors.

-Advanced Placement courses in biology, calculus, physics, European history, and US government and politics are offered for interested upperclassmen.
+Advanced Placement courses in biology, calculus, physics, US government, US history, and English are offered for interested upperclassmen.

 Special Curriculum Features